Tag Archives: parenting styles

 Is My Child Playing FAVOURITES With Me?

-What to do when your Child has a FAVOURITE parent?
-When my son was about eight years old, he went through a phase of preferring to sit next to me and spend most of his time closer to me.
-I was clearly his favourite parent.
-It drove my wife crazy.
 If I’m honest, I kind of secretly liked it, even though it only lasted a few short weeks.
 We couldn’t see any reason behind it.
 As the stay home dad, I already spent a lot of time with him, taking him to school and back.
 We also used to regularly play video games together.
 However, up until these few short weeks and mostly since, my son generally prefers being with his mum.

 Parents can ask themselves Is My child playing FAVOURITES With Me?
 You may not think so but